tarunngusain08/Say-HI-/README.md

 ### File Attachments
 - Allow users to send and receive file attachments (images, documents)

-### Emoji and Stickers
-- Include support for emojis and stickers in the chat

 ### Search Functionality
 - Implement a search feature to find and retrieve past messages